Approval process overview

 The approval procedure for the different types of proposal are set out below.

-New programmes: are proposed by the STSEC, approved by the PAG, and ratified by PSG.
-The programme proposal requires approval in advance of Coursefinder going live to take full advantage of the recruitment cycle.
+New programmes: Require executive approval from the faculty executive before the proposal can be developed for full academic programme approval.
+New programmes are proposed by the STSEC, approved by the PAG, and ratified by PSG.
+The programme proposal requires full academic approval in advance of Coursefinder going live to take full advantage of the recruitment cycle.
 A Quality Check is undertaken at least 6 months before the programme commences (normally by the appropriate PAG).
 At the Quality Check any new constituent module proposals are approved, programme management arrangements are agreed, and the original programme documentation is reviewed to ensure that any issues have been addressed and all elements of the programme are fully aligned and deliverable.

 Major programme amendments: involve changes to the structure of an existing programme which have the potential to impact on the programme level learning outcomes.
 See major programme amendment definition (PDF).
 Major programme amendments are proposed by the STSEC, approved by the PAG, and ratified by PSG.